ArturBloch/DistributedMonitor/README.md

 # DistributedMonitor
-DistributedMonitor using Ricard - Agrawala algorithm
+DistributedMonitor using Ricart - Agrawala algorithm

 # Build
 Build the solution in Visual Studio (tested on VS2019).